-In 2022, Chapada production was 45,739 tonnes copper and 68,000 ounces gold.
-Copper and gold production was lower than the prior year primarily due to processed ore types impacting grade and metal recoveries.
-Lundin Mining's guidance for 2023 is 43,000 to 48,000 tonnes of copper (and 55,000 - 60,000 ounces gold) based on the 24 Mtpa throughput rate and mine plan.
+In 2023, Chapada production was 45,719 tonnes copper and 59,000 ounces gold with higher recoveries being offset by lower throughput, consistent with 2022 and within the 2023 guidance range.
+Lundin Mining's guidance for 2024 is 43,000 to 48,000 tonnes of copper based on the 24 Mtpa throughput rate and mine plan.
 The Chapada LOM plan is based on the Mineral Reserves and a processing rate of up to 24.0 Mtpa with the ore stockpile to be processed intermittently throughout the mine life.
-The current mine life is 22 years plus an additional seven years at the end of the mine life for processing the remainder of the ore stockpile, which would take the operation to 2051.
+The current mine life is 22 years plus an additional six years at the end of the mine life for processing the remainder of the ore stockpile, which would take the operation to 2051.